erikgrinaker/toydb/README.md

 ### Schema

-* **Single database:** only a single, unnamed database is supported per ToyDB cluster.
+* **Single database:** only a single, unnamed database is supported per toyDB cluster.

 * **Schema changes:** schema changes other than creating or dropping tables is not supported.